-eBay’s Generic Strategy for Competitive Advantage (Porter’s Model)
+eBay’s Generic Competitive Strategy (Porter Model)

-eBay Inc.’s generic strategy is cost leadership.
-The company develops and maintains competitive advantage based on cost minimization, which translates to low prices or high profit margins.
-In this case, for example, eBay’s generic competitive strategy involves technologies that minimize fixed and variable costs in multinational e-commerce operations.
+eBay’s generic competitive strategy is cost leadership.
+The company develops and maintains its competitive advantage based on cost minimization, which translates to low prices or high profit margins. eBay’s generic competitive strategy involves technologies that minimize fixed and variable costs in multinational e-commerce operations.
 Consumers and sellers/merchants are drawn to the online retail and auction-trading platform based on attractive pricing strategies, which are an element of eBay’s marketing mix or 4P.
-Also, being a cost leader leads to business strengths against competition, which is a strong force shown in the Porter’s Five Forces Analysis of eBay Inc. Thus, the company’s generic strategy entails management practices, intensive growth strategies, and related strategic objectives that minimize costs and capitalize on low operating costs.
+Also, being a cost leader leads to business strengths against competition, which is a strong force shown in the Five Forces analysis of eBay Inc. Thus, the company’s generic competitive strategy entails management practices, intensive growth strategies, and related strategic objectives that minimize costs and capitalize on low operating costs.
 The resulting competitive advantages make the firm’s marketplace influential on prevailing industry prices.

-eBay’s Intensive Strategies for Growth
+eBay’s Intensive Growth Strategies

 Market Development.
-Market development is a secondary intensive growth strategy in eBay’s global marketplace e-commerce business.
+Market development is a secondary intensive growth strategy in eBay’s global marketplace and e-commerce business.
 Growth is achieved in this intensive strategy by establishing new operations in new markets or market segments.
 In this case, for example, creating a new website for narrowly focused classified listings, such as for sporting goods, establishes eBay’s presence in such a market segment.
 Thus, in market development, one of the strategic objectives is to create new trading websites to establish new online retail or auction operations in identifiable market segments.
-In using this intensive growth strategy, the company’s management applies the cost leadership generic competitive strategy to attract vendors and buyers in new markets.
+In using this intensive growth strategy, the company’s management applies the cost leadership generic competitive strategy to attract vendors and buyers in new markets or segments thereof.

 Diversification.
-Diversification is a supporting intensive growth strategy in eBay’s global marketplace business.
-To achieve growth in this intensive strategy, the e-commerce company needs to expand through new businesses or entry into new industries.
+Diversification is a minor intensive growth strategy in eBay’s marketplace business.
+To achieve growth with this intensive strategy, the e-commerce company needs to expand through new businesses or entry into new industries.
 For example, full ownership of PayPal diversified eBay’s business to include operations in the online financial services industry from 2002 to 2015.
 A strategic objective associated with this intensive growth strategy is to grow the online retail and auction business by acquiring related companies that operate in other industries, such as a smaller firm that operates a display-advertising network.
 In this case, to satisfy eBay’s cost leadership generic competitive strategy and for strategic management alignment, acquired firms must operate at low costs.

 - eBay Inc. – Form 10-K.

-- U.S. Department of Commerce – International Trade Administration – Retail Services Spotlight – The Retail Services Industry in the United States.
+- U.S. Department of Commerce – International Trade Administration – Retail Trade Industry.